-While you may be wondering exactly what your course will look like in September, we’ve been working diligently to ensure we can successfully deliver our full suite of programmes in a range of flexible ways – in other words, as ‘blended learning’.
+Here at ICMP, we’ve been working to ensure we can successfully deliver our full suite of programmes, whatever the current coronavirus situation, in a range of flexible ways – in other words, as ‘blended learning’.

 This approach helps us strike the right balance between giving you more space on site by allowing for social distancing, offering flexible online learning for those who can’t make it to campus, and letting you use our music facilities for personal study and practice in a sensible manner.